Hannah Lee | email@example.com

 HEART AND STROKE

 The Heart and Stroke committee (HS) aims to inspire students to make positive changes in their life through promoting healthy eating, active living, and increasing awareness about heart disease and mental health.
 HS works with the Heart and Stroke Foundation’s Kingston chapter both on Queen’s campus and in the Kingston community to achieve this goal.
 On campus, the committee organizes fundraising and awareness initiatives, such as the annual DOGA event and Athlete Auction fundraiser.
 Additionally, the HS student volunteers work in the Kingston community with representatives from the Heart and Stroke foundation to execute events such as the Big Bike Campaign and other educational presentations at local high schools.
 All proceeds collected through these various initiatives are donated to the Kingston chapter of the Heart and Stroke Foundation.

 KIDS 4 KIDS

-ASUS Lost Paws works with local animal rescue organizations including the Kingston Humane Society and Kingston Animal Rescue to improve the quality of life of shelter animals.
-As a club, our three main goals are to fundraise, raise awareness, and volunteer in the community.
-Awareness Week and Critters on Campus are two of our main events that raise funds for these organizations and unite Queen's students with the Kingston community.
-Our events also spread awareness of local animal issues such as overpopulation, and encourage animal adoption and fostering options.
-An added benefit of our events is that they give students the opportunity to destress through animal interaction.
-In addition to our fundraising efforts, we volunteer daily at the Kingston Humane Society to provide socialization and exercise that the animals need to remain healthy and fit for adoption.
+ASUS Lost Paws (LP) works with local animal rescue organizations, including the Kingston Humane Society and Kingston Animal Rescue, to improve the quality of life of shelter animals.
+The club’s three main goals are to fundraise, raise awareness, and volunteer in the community.
+Awareness Week and Critters on Campus are two of the main events that raise funds for these organizations and unite Queen's students with the Kingston community.
+The events also spread awareness of local animal issues, such as overpopulation, and encourage animal adoption and fostering options.
+An added benefit of the LP events is that they give students the opportunity to destress through animal interaction.
+In addition to fundraising efforts, Lost Paws offers a daily opportunities for Queen’s students to volunteer at the Kingston Humane Society to provide socialization and exercise that the animals need to remain healthy and fit for adoption.